Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Thoughts**: Tripling down on my weaknesses!
 Was able to get some CSS exercises done today and helped out a fellow programmer!

+### Day 33: Sun.
+May 9th 2021

+**Today's Progress**: Did an easy leetcode challenge.
+Added to final project database.

+**Thoughts**: Today was kind of a day off.
+Didnt do much but am planning to go ful steam tomorrow!